|Copa del Rey 2003-2004|

 Severino Reija played of the best historical sides of Real Zaragoza( Los Magníficos).
 They won two Copa del Generalísimo(now Copa del Rey) in 1964 and 1966, and the Fairs Cup in 1964.
 He participated with the national team at the 1962 and 1966 World Cup.
 And in 1964, he was a member of the European Nations' Cup that Spain won at home.

 LB: Jesús Ángel Solana (Spain)

 Solana was a product of Real Madrid's youth ranks.
-He was used regularly in five of his six seasons with the capital club's first team, as it won five La Liga titles in a row.
+He was used regularly in five of his six seasons with the capital club's first team, as it won five La Liga titles in a row in the 1980's.
 However, Solana would be most known for his spell at Real Zaragoza, where he won a Copa del Rey as well as the memorable 1994–95 edition of the UEFA Cup Winners' Cup against Arsenal.
-Capped once.
+He was capped once in 1988.